Tag Archive for 'roller coaster'

 Photo Grub

-Scenic Cableway (B on Google Map)
+Scenic Cableway (B on Map)

 The Scenic cableway is 545m sloping ride into the World Heritage-listed rain forest of the Jamison Valley.